|

 Our speech pathologists

 have expertise in a wide variety of areas.
-They work closely with
+They work closely with physicians,

-and results-oriented care plans.
+results-oriented care plans.

 Speech